Bindubs807/Detection-Of-Oil-Spill/README.md

   License
   This project is licensed under the MIT License.
 See the LICENSE file for details.

-## Acknowledgments:
-  Special thanks to the [Dr Agughasi Victor Ikechukwu](https://github.com/Victor-Ikechukwu) for their valuable input and support in building this project.

 This `README.md` file includes all essential details for understanding, installing, and using the project.
 Let me know if you'd like to add any additional sections or specifics.
 # Detection-Of-Oil-Spill